Close Menu

 Resident Course in Confectionery Technology (Candy School)

-The two-week Resident Course in Confectionery Technology, also known as Candy School, is designed to instruct technical, production, and research personnel in candy science.
-The course begins with the chemical and functional interactions of ingredients and advances to more complex subject material including processing, troubleshooting, reworking, and sensory analysis.
+This two-week Resident Course in Confectionery Technology, also known as Candy School, is designed to instruct technical, production, and research personnel in candy science.
+The course begins with the chemical and functional interactions of ingredients and advances to more complex subject materials including processing, troubleshooting, reworking, and sensory analysis.
 Learning from industry experts, participants will gain hands-on laboratory experience with all types of candies.

 While Candy School is intended primarily for technical personnel, it is also of value to individuals in production, management and sales who wish to increase their knowledge of confectionery technology.